 In August 2019 Shropshire Council withdrew its planning application for the Oxon Link Road in Shrewsbury, and will now include the proposed road within the planning application for the NWRR.
 By combining the schemes, the Oxon Link Road can more easily contribute to the strategic objective of the NWRR, whilst also better delivering on the link road’s specific goal of facilitating the Shrewsbury West Urban Extension (SUE).

-A public consultation will be held until 30 April to give stakeholders and residents an opportunity to comment on the combined scheme in advance of the planning application which will be submitted in Spring 2020.
-Details of the consultation can be found here.
+A public consultation was held in early 2020 to give stakeholders and residents an opportunity to comment on the combined scheme in advance of the planning application, which is due to be submitted in early 2021.
+This consultation is now closed but details can still be found on our consultation portal.